 The Nissin Fine Mode Nagare rods are not for everyone.
 They are extremely soft.
 They absolutely excel at casting a very light line, but they have limited backbone, so they are best for smaller fish in more placid waters (which, not surprisingly, is what seiryu rods are all about).

-I can certainly understand the drive to catch bigger and bigger fish, the adrenaline rush when your rod suddenly bends more than you think a rod ought to be able to bend as you try to stop the first run and you are not at all sure you are going to win this one.
+I can certainly understand the drive to catch bigger and bigger fish, the adrenaline rush when your rod suddenly bends more than you think a rod ought to be able to bend as you try to stop the first run, and when you are not at all sure you are going to win the fight.
 If you do win the fight (and you don't always) it is a distinct sense of accomplishment.
 People in the East and Midwest go to Colorado or Montana for that feeling.
 I suppose the people in Colorado and Montana go to Alaska or Chile.

 The thing is, though, if you match the rod to

 the fish, you can get that same adrenaline rush and fear that you won't

 win the fight even if the fight is with a surprisingly modest fish.
 With Nissin Fine

 Mode Nagare rods, I've had battles with 11" stockies I wasn't sure I